kj89/testnet_manuals/ssv/README.md

 ### Grafana setup

 In order to setup a grafana dashboard do the following:
-1. Setup Prometheus as mentioned in the beginning of this document and add as data source
+1. Add http://prometheus:9090 as data source
     * Job name assumed to be '`ssv`'
 2. Import dashboards to Grafana:
    * [SSV Operator Node dashboard](./grafana/dashboard_ssv_operator.json)